Emma Weston

 I hold CPCAB's Level 6 Certificate in Therapeutic Supervision and I use the Seven Eyed Model in my supervisory work.

-Previously I presented my MA research on working therapeutically with autistic people at the Iron Mill College's A is for Autism day.
-I have delivered a range of well being and resilience training.
+I presented my MA research on working therapeutically with autistic people at the Iron Mill College's A is for Autism day.

 Feel free to get in touch if you would like me to deliver a workshop, seminar, therapeutic group, or a development group.

-Autism Spectrum Conditions and Neurodiversity
+Autism and Neurodiversity

 · Neurotribes by Steve Silberman